October 7, 2020

 Final Thoughts

 One of the major differences between open source and proprietary “for-pay” software is support.
 However, OpenLogic has supported a number of open source projects, like Tomcat, professionally for more than a decade.
-Using “for-pay” software, with outrageous license renewal fees, is not worth the cost.
+For many organizations, using “for-pay” software, with outrageous license renewal fees, is not worth the cost.

 Get Support for Apache Tomcat From OpenLogic